 Most of your lectures will take place in lecture theatres here in the department or close by on campus.
 All of our lectures are recorded so that you can return to them later.
 You'll also have small group teaching sessions in our seminar rooms and staff offices, so you can look at problems more closely, and there are meeting rooms you can book to work on group projects with other students.

 Our recently refurbished advanced lab is dedicated to the group research project you'll complete in your third year, with large fume cupboards and workbenches to make collaborations easy.
 If you do a MChem degree, in your fourth year you'll be based in one of the specialist laboratories where our academic staff work on their research.
 These include our new advanced laser spectroscopy and small-angle X-ray scattering labs.

 Bookable computers are available in the department.
-There are also 1,600 computers available through the University's library services, including at The Diamond and the Information Commons which are open to all students 24/7.
+There are also hundreds of computers available through the University's library services, including at The Diamond and the Information Commons which are open to all students 24/7.